Registration Processor

 The relationship of Regproc with other services is explained here.
 NOTE: The numbers do not signify sequence of operations or control flow

-1. Registration packets are uploaded by Registration Client to Packet Receiver.
+1. Registration packets are uploaded by Registration Client to Packet Receiverarrow-up-right.

 2. User pre-registration data is downloaded using the pre-registration datasync service.

 3. Quality of biometrics is checked using an external biometric SDK.
-This is done in Regproc's Quality Classifier stage.
+This is done in Regproc's Quality Classifier stagearrow-up-right.

 4. Regproc shares biometric data with ABIS and Manual adjudication System.
 The policy for sharing this data is fetched from PMS.